About

 Twitter/X

-My current work focuses on states as important managers in emergency management networks, local and state policy planning for severe disasters, and how budgeting decisions for disasters are tied to financial outcomes for states.
-My solo-authored paper, “Repeat Audit Findings: How FEMA Responds to Feedback”, is currently revise and resubmit at the International Journal of Disaster Risk Reduction.
-It focuses on questions of recurring problems experienced by local governments impacted by disasters and how FEMA handles that feedback, with findings showing that feedback is not utilized consistently, and that there are regional variations in addressing these recurring problems.
+My current work focuses on states as critical managers in emergency management networks, local and state policy planning for severe disasters, and how budgeting decisions for disasters are tied to financial outcomes for states.
+My solo-authored paper, “Repeat Audit Findings: How FEMA Responds to Feedback”, was published at the International Journal of Disaster Risk Reduction.
+I focus on questions of recurring problems experienced by local governments impacted by disasters and how FEMA handles that feedback consistently.
+In this research, I find there are regional variations in addressing these recurring problems.

-I have taught well-received sections of Introduction to American Government as a Teaching Assistant.
-I have also taught two courses, Introduction to Public Administration and Public Administration and Budgeting, as an Instructor of Record.
-My course evaluations are consistently high, and I won the Outstanding Teaching Assistant Award in February 2022.
+I have taught half a dozen well-received sections of POLS 1101: Introduction to American Government as a Teaching Assistant.
+I have been the Instructor of Record and taught two public administration courses, PADP 3000: Introduction to Public Administration and PADP 4600: Politics/Public Administration and Budgeting.
+My course evaluations are consistently high, and in February 2022, I won the Outstanding Teaching Assistant Award for our School of Public & International Affairs.

-Prior to my time at UGA, I received my Master’s from Northeastern University in Political Science, I worked at the National Council on U.S.-Arab Relations in Washington D.C., and I worked as a paralegal at a law firm specializing in corporate nursing home negligence.
+Prior to my time at UGA, I received my Master’s in Political Science from Northeastern University, I worked at the National Council on U.S.-Arab Relations in Washington D.C., and I worked as a paralegal at a law firm in South Carolina specializing in corporate nursing home negligence.